Weston in Gordano

-Weston in Gordano is a village and civil parish in Somerset, England.
+Weston in Gordano is a village and civil parish in the North Somerset district, in the ceremonial county of Somerset, England.
 It is situated in the middle of the Gordano valley on the north side, and in the Unitary Authority of North Somerset, on the road between Clevedon and Portishead.
-The parish has a population of 301.
+In 2011 the parish had a population of 301.

 It is the largest village in the valley, with a public house, the 18th century White Hart, and a garage.

 History

-The parish of Weston was part of the Portbury Hundred.
+The parish of Weston was part of the Portbury hundred.

 Governance

 The parish council has responsibility for local issues, including setting an annual precept (local rate) to cover the council's operating costs and producing annual accounts for public scrutiny.
 The parish council evaluates local planning applications and works with the local police, district council officers, and neighbourhood watch groups on matters of crime, security, and traffic.
 The parish council's role also includes initiating projects for the maintenance and repair of parish facilities, such as the village hall or community centre, playing fields and playgrounds, as well as consulting with the district council on the maintenance, repair, and improvement of highways, drainage, footpaths, public transport, and street cleaning.
 Conservation matters (including trees and listed buildings) and environmental issues are also of interest to the council.

-The parish falls within the unitary authority of North Somerset which was created in 1996, as established by the Local Government Act 1992.
+The parish falls within the unitary authority area of North Somerset which became a unitary authority in 1996, as established by the Local Government Act 1992.
 It provides a single tier of local government with responsibility for almost all local government functions within its area including local planning and building control, local roads, council housing, environmental health, markets and fairs, refuse collection, recycling, cemeteries, crematoria, leisure services, parks, and tourism.
 It is also responsible for education, social services, libraries, main roads, public transport, Trading Standards, waste disposal and strategic planning, although fire, police and ambulance services are provided jointly with other authorities through the Avon Fire and Rescue Service, Avon and Somerset Constabulary and the South Western Ambulance Service.

 North Somerset's area covers part of the ceremonial county of Somerset but it is administered independently of the non-metropolitan county.
-Its administrative headquarters is in the town hall in Weston-super-Mare.
-Between 1 April 1974 and 1 April 1996, it was the Woodspring district of the county of Avon.
+Between 1 April 1974 and 1 April 1996, it was the Woodspring district of the county of Avon which was renamed North Somerset in 1996.
 Before 1974 that the parish was part of the Long Ashton Rural District.

 The parish is represented in the House of Commons of the Parliament of the United Kingdom as part of the North Somerset constituency.
 It elects one Member of Parliament (MP) by the first past the post system of election, currently Liam Fox of the Conservative Party.
 It was also part of the South West England constituency of the European Parliament prior to Britain leaving the European Union in January 2020, which elected seven MEPs using the d'Hondt method of party-list proportional representation.